An Empirical Bayes Method for Chi-Squared Data: Concluding Remarks and Discussions

 The simulation study in Section \ref{Sec-5} is intriguing in three aspects.
-First, having its root in deep learning, the model (\ref{XOR}) is very different from the usual regression models commonly adopted for high dimensional data analysis.
-It is quite challenging to identify the causal variables not only because model (\ref{XOR}) is highly nonlinear containing interactions as large as main effects in size and opposite in sign, but also because all causal variables in a signaling module have to be identified together, otherwise the incomplete modules behave like noises from which is difficult to separate.
-Specifically, each causal variable has zero correlation with the response variable.
-Secondly, the model (\ref{XOR}) bears no resemblance to the Bayesian hierarchical model (\ref{model}).
-However, the statistical tools derived from model (\ref{model}) can identify the two signaling modules perfectly as if the tools were designed specifically for model (\ref{XOR}) but in fact they are not.
-Thirdly, the shape of the posterior bands in Figures \ref{CI_3}(a) and \ref{triplet} are quite similar, even though the former is based on simulated data and the latter comes from real data without knowledge about the data generating mechanism.
-Does it mean that the real data are generated by a mechanism sharing some attributes in common with model (\ref{XOR})?
-The issue is worthy of further study.
+First, having its root in deep learning, (\ref{XOR}) differs from the usual regression models for high dimensional data.
+It is challenging to identify the causal variables not only because (\ref{XOR}) is highly nonlinear with interactions as large as main effects in size and opposite in sign, but also because all causal variables in a signaling module have to be identified together.
+An incomplete module behaves like noises since each causal variable has zero correlation with the response variable.
+Secondly, (\ref{XOR}) bears no resemblance to (\ref{model}).
+However, statistical tools derived from (\ref{model}) can identify two signaling modules perfectly as if the tools were designed specifically for (\ref{XOR}).
+Thirdly, the shape of posterior bands in Figures \ref{CI_3}(a) and \ref{triplet} are similar, though the former is based on simulated data and the latter comes from real data.
+Does it mean that the real data are generated by a mechanism sharing something in common with (\ref{XOR})?

-Two real data applications are considered: interaction-based variable selection for high dimensional data in preparation for prediction of breast cancer metastasis, and testing genetic homogeneity among ethnic groups with a small number of confounding latent factors (each with loading from a large number of variables).
-We provide point and interval estimates with selection bias corrected.
-We interpret these effect size estimates in order to assess different levels of evidence among selected chi-squared test results.
+Two real data applications are considered: interaction-based variable selection for high dimensional data paving the way for prediction of breast cancer metastasis, and testing genetic homogeneity among ethnic groups with confounding latent factors.
+We provide point and interval estimates corrected for selection bias and interpret these estimates to assess different levels of evidence among selected chi-squared statistics.